25 Weekend Getaways Near Chicago

 Midewin National Tallgrass Prairie: 60 miles southwest of Chicago

 Experience landscape that once rolled across the Midwest like an ocean at this restored prairie.
 Spot birds, hear frogs, hike and bike, see wildflowers and unwind among the 19,000 acres.

 Woodstock, Illinois: 60 miles northwest of Chicago

 It's just a train ride from Chicago, but Woodstock feels anything but suburban.
 The historic town square (famously featured in Groundhog Day) is adorable, with great home decor shops and a cozy bookstore.
-Come for the Woodstock Mozart Festival in early August or the farmers market—or the annual Groundhog Day Festival in early February.
+Come for the Woodstock Mozart Festival in July and August or the farmers market—or the annual Groundhog Day Festival in early February.